acavella/revoke/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GNU General Public License v3.0.
 See `LICENSE` for more information.